 USDA is committed to delivering financial assistance to farmers, ranchers, and agricultural producers who have been impacted by COVID-19 market disruptions.
-Through our new initiative – USDA Pandemic Assistance for Producers – USDA is dedicating at least $6 billion towards new programs to reach a broad set of producers.
+Through our new initiative – USDA Pandemic Assistance for Producers – USDA is dedicating $6.5 billion in available funding to reach a broad set of producers.

 Coronavirus Food Assistance Program

-USDA is implementing updates to the Coronavirus Food Assistance Program (CFAP) for producers of agricultural commodities marketed in 2020 who faced market disruptions due to COVID-19.
-USDA's Farm Service Agency (FSA) reopened sign-up for CFAP 2 for at least 60 days beginning on April 5, 2021.
+On March 24 USDA announced updates to the Coronavirus Food Assistance Program (CFAP) for producers of agricultural commodities marketed in 2020 who faced market disruptions due to COVID-19.
+USDA's Farm Service Agency (FSA) reopened signup for CFAP 2 for at least 60 days beginning on April 5, 2021.
 CFAP updates also include: